OpenACalendar/OpenACalendar-Documentation/en/systemadministrators/core/mark.duplicate.md

 Browse the System Administors user interface.

 Find the bit of data you want to mark as a duplicate and enter the command "isduplicateof slug", where slug is the slug of the original bit of data.
-This is the number that appears in the URL.